axibase/atsd/integration/kafka/README.md

 # Monitoring Kafka with ATSD

-This document describes how monitor availability and performance of [Apache Kafka](https://kafka.apache.org/) using Axibase Time Series Database.
+This document describes how to monitor availability and performance of [Apache Kafka](https://kafka.apache.org/) using Axibase Time Series Database.

 ## Step 1: Configure Axibase Collector